BlidDev/Niv/wiki/time.md

 **Desc:**

-Sets elapsed time of timer object with id: `id` to 0.
+Sets the elapsed time of timer object with id `id` to 0.
 **Return value:** `VOID`.

 For more complex examples check one of the graphical examples in the `examples` folder.